Salt Lake Stadium: About

-The gigantic stadium features three tiers of concrete galleries.
+The stadium features three tiers of concrete galleries.
 The stadium has 9 entry gates and 30 ramps for the spectators to reach the viewing blocks.
 The nine gates include the VIP gate.
-The gates 1 and 2 are on Kadapara road, gate no.3, 3A, 4, 4A and 4B are on the side of Broadway; gate no 5 and the VIP gate are on the side of EM By pass.
+Gates 1 and 2 are on Kadapara road, gate no.3, 3A, 4, 4A and 4B are on the side of Broadway; gate no 5 and the VIP gate are on the side of EM By pass.
 The ramps are inside the stadium and link the inner ring road to the different levels of the stadium complex.

 The stadium covers an area of 76.40 acre.
 The stadium has a unique synthetic track for athletic meets.
 It has a main football arena measuring 105x70 m.
 It also houses electronics scoreboards, elevators, VIP enclosures, peripheral floodlighting arrangement from the roof-top, air-conditioned VIP rest room, conference hall and much more.
-The stadium has its own water arrangements and standby diesel generation sets.
+The stadium has its own water arrangements and standby diesel generatiorsets.

 Renovation

+An installation of a personal seating and a reducement of capacity for safety reasons down to 85,000 was a long-term project meant to "give enough elbow room to the spectators and also facilitate smooth passage during the breaks".